circlefin/verite/packages/docs/docs/patterns/schema.md

 Composing and stacking credentials is another way to achieve some effects enabled by ZKPs, while not disclosing more information needed for a given scenario.

-Continuing the jurisdiction shopping example described above, suppose a verifier wanted to restrict to users that have been KYCs, and additionally, do not live in a specific state.
+Continuing the residency restriction example described above, suppose a verifier wanted to restrict to users that have been KYCd, and additionally, do not live in a specific state.
 With the composable approach, the subject would be issued a KYC credential and a separate residence credential, which would be combined to support the presentation requested by the verifier[^2].

 ### Prefer reuse of existing schemas and vocabularies